-Cruces de Mayo in Córdoba- 48 Floral Crosses with Bars and Music!
+Experiencing the Cruces de Mayo Festival in Córdoba, Spain- 48 Floral Crosses with Bars and Music!

 Next up in line in the Córdobes spring calendar after the Cata del Vino: Córdoba’s Annual April Wine Festival is the ‘Cruces de Mayo’.
 I think of this as a sort of ‘pre-feria‘, which is the culmination of the festivals spread across April and May each year.

-Cata del Vino: Córdoba’s Annual April Wine Festival
+Cata del Vino: Experiencing Córdoba’s Annual April Wine Festival

 The first notable thing about the Cata del Vino de Montilla Moriles in Córdoba is that there is no red wine!!! <Insert shocked face emoji here!>